moderntribe/moose-resources/scripts/block-animations/README.md

 The block animation script defines an additional class on blocks with animation for the "style" of animation (`tribe-animation-style-{style}`), which uses the `slug` property of the `animation` array's object.

 The block animation script defines three style properties on block with animation for the animation speed (`--tribe-animation-speed`), delay (`--tribe-animation-delay`), and easing (`--tribe-animation-easing`).
 You should be able to use these CSS custom properties within your animation styles to modify the default animation values.

+In this directory, there's a `animation.pcss` style file also included.
+This can be used as base for creating animations using these scripts.

 ## Media